 - Take the dough and butter from yesterday out of the fridge and leave them at room temperature for 10 minutes.
 If your home is cold, make it 20 minutes.

 - Place the butter onto the dough as it shows in the picture.
-After that, fold all the sides, make sure butter is hidden and leave it for 2-3 minutes.

 - Turn that massive square over and start rolling.
 Roll it till you reach approximately 46cm (18 inches) in length.